I value Expertise, Quality, Improvement, Efficiency, Assessment, Collaboration, and Humour whenever I perform my role.

 - Work collaboratively and communicate effectively with all levels of faculty and staff.

-- Support projects that leverage technologies and pedagogies to support Flexible Learning (Flipped Classroom, Blended Learning, Distance Education, MOOCs, edX MicroMaster program) as an instructional/learning designer.
+- Support projects that leverage technologies and pedagogies to support Flipped Classroom, Blended Learning, Distance Education, MOOCs, edX MicroMaster Program, Personalized Learning, Experiential Learning (Simulation, Case Studies), Learning Analytics, Social Network Analysis (SNA), & Open Education as an instructional/learning designer.

 Jan.
 2010 – present.
 Sessional Lecturer, Master of Educational Technology (MET), Faculty of Education, UBC, Canada.

-MET is a graduate-level program.
+MET is a fully online graduate-level program.
 The MET curriculum is designed for educators at all levels and in diverse contexts: K-12 teachers, college/ university educators, adult/industry educators, and educational technology specialists.

 - ETEC 500 Research Methodologies in Education (Core) – Since Jan, 2012

 - ETEC 510 Design of Technology-Supported Learning Environments (Core) – Jan, 2010